Skip to main content

 • Notify the program of any significant student or program deficiencies identified

-Is the SNU PA Program Accredited?
+Is the SNU Physician Assistant Program Accredited?

 The SNU PA Program will be offered on the main SNU campus in Bethany, Oklahoma.